IIoTeP9HuY/Discrete-Optimization-Grader/README.md

 # Grader for Combinatorial Optimization course

-This repository contains code of web-based solutions grader for discrete optimization course
+This repository contains code of web-based solutions grader for combinatorial optimization course

 ### Usage